Critical Race Theory (CRT) Is Not As Much of A Danger to the Church As Some Think

 Is Critical Race Theory a Danger to the Church?

-I'm not arguing that CRT isn't, in it's full-orbed Kendi/etc form, a danger to the gospel.
+I'm not arguing that CRT isn't, in it's full-orbed Kendi/etc form, incompatible with the gospel.
 I'm arguing that it isn't the biggest threat to American Christianity, it isn't the biggest threat to the work of God in the souls of your people.

 Both CRT and Christian nationalism are inadequate